 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Shrimp Scampi Fettuccine
+How To Make Shrimp Scampi Fettuccine

 Angel hair pasta is the perfect pasta choice for this dish, as it is delicate and absorbs the sauce well.
 However, you can use any type of pasta you prefer!